hydephp/develop/docs/architecture-concepts/extensions-api.md

 - [Architecture concepts](architecture-concepts)
 - [Autodiscovery](autodiscovery)

+This documentation page will function heavily through examples, so it's recommended that you first read the sections in order.

 ### The why and how of the Extensions API

 HydePHP being a static site generator, the Extensions API is centered around [Page Models](page-models),